Fedma123/eth-royalty/README.md

 You can install them in the *src/* directory located at project root through *npm* since the directory *src/node_modules* is already ignored by git.
 #### solc
 solc is the Solidity compiler.
 This smart contract is written using solc version 0.4.23.
-You can install sol by following the official [solc installation instructions](http://solidity.readthedocs.io/en/v0.4.23/installing-solidity.html).
+You can install solc by following the official [solc installation instructions](http://solidity.readthedocs.io/en/v0.4.23/installing-solidity.html).

 ### Contract deployment